Kingdom of Cambodia

 Cambodia is a constitutional monarchy, and its constitution provides for a multiparty democracy.
 The Royal Government of Cambodia, formed on the basis of elections internationally recognized as free and fair, was established on September 24, 1993.

-The executive branch comprises the king, who is head of state; an appointed prime minister; seven deputy prime ministers, 15 senior ministers, 28 ministers, 135 secretaries of state, and 146 undersecretaries of state.
+The executive branch comprises the king, who is head of state; an appointed prime minister; eight deputy prime ministers, 14 senior ministers, 28 ministers, 135 secretaries of state, and 146 undersecretaries of state.
 The bicameral legislature consists of a 123-member elected National Assembly and a 61-member Senate.
-The judiciary includes a Supreme Court and lower courts.
+The judiciary includes a Supreme Court, lower courts, and an internationalized court with jurisdiction over the serious crimes of the Khmer Rouge era.
 Administrative subdivisions are 20 provinces and 4 municipalities.